-Today we are going to look at CONMED Corporation (NASDAQ:CNMD) to see whether it might be an attractive investment prospect.
+Today we'll evaluate CONMED Corporation (NASDAQ:CNMD) to determine whether it could have potential as an investment idea.
 To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 What is Return On Capital Employed (ROCE)?